 A FEW days after his accession to the throne, the Emperor Francis received the reply of France to the note addressed to that power by the Emperor Leopold shortly before his death.
-Some further negotiations and mutual recriminations ensued; and the ultimatum of Austria was, that the monarchy should be re-established on the footing on which it had been placed by the royal ordinance of June.
-1789; that the property of the Church in Alsace should be restored; the fiefs of that province, with the seignorial rights, given back to the German princes, and Avignon with the Venaisin to the Pope.
-These propositions were rejected; and on the 20th of April the unfortunate Louis XVI, took the fatal step to which he was urged alike by his friends, his ministers, and his enemies.
-He repaired to the National Assembly, and with a tremulous voice proposed that war should be declared against the King of Hungary and Bo-The proposal was almost unanimously adopted, many of the most enlightened members of the Assembly voting for it even against their own convictions.
+Some further negotiations and mutual recriminations ensued; and the ultimatum of Austria was, that the monarchy should be re-established on the footing on which it had been placed by the royal ordinance of June, 1789; that the property of the Church in Alsace should be restored; the fiefs of that province, with the seignorial rights, given back to the German princes, and Avignon with the Venaisin to the Pope.
+These propositions were rejected; and on the 20th of April the unfortunate Louis XVI. took the fatal step to which he was urged alike by his friends, his ministers, and his enemies.
+He repaired to the National Assembly, and with a tremulous voice proposed that war should be declared against the King of Hungary and Bohemia.
+The proposal was almost unanimously adopted, many of the most enlightened members of the Assembly voting for it even against their own convictions.

 Hostilities began on the 28th of April with an attempted invasion of Flanders, in which the French were ignominiously routed at every point, their undisciplined troops flying at the first discharge, or even before a shot was fired.
-Had the Austrian forces in Flanders been more efficiently commanded, they might have marched with case to Paris, and terminated the war in the first campaign.
-As it was, the extreme to day with which they had repelled the invader that the majorest effect of in princy the Austrians and they allowed by a convening contempt for their opponent athing while a always dangerous in war.
+Had the Austrian forces in Flanders been more efficiently commanded, they might have marched with ease to Paris, and terminated the war in the first campaign.
+As it was, the extreme facility with which they had repelled the invaders had the injurious effect of inspiring the Austrians and their allies with an overweening contempt for their opponents,-a thing which is always dangerous in war.